-Azumanga Daioh's Chiyo Mihama is this in spades.
+Azumanga Daioh's Chiyo Mihama.
 So much so, that she seems to exist for the sole purpose of having everyone fawn over her.
 Not that we can blame them, since calling Chiyo "cute" amounts to calling the ocean big.

 Momo Hinamori from Bleach, sweet, innocent, trusting (to a fault).
 You can't help but feel for her when things go horribly wrong for her; particularly when she was betrayed by Aizen, who tried to kill her and later, during the FKT arc, he adds insult to injury by duping Hitsugaya into doing it for him.

 Madoka Kaname from Puella Magi Madoka Magica.
 And you better believe she gets put through the wringer, though her altruism is what ultimately allows her to break the system that turns magical girls into witches.
 Also, Homura was originally an Adorkable version of this, but after going through several timelines worth of Break the Cutie, she takes several levels in badass in her bid to protect Madoka.

 Chi from Chobits is one the cutest animé character ever made.
 Not only is she absolutely gorgeous, she is unbelievably innocent and sweet.
 Add the fact that she has the mind of an innocent baby (she's a persocom whose memories were erased and so she has to relearn everything)'', and her saying "Chi?" at least eight times per episode and you have a serious overdose of cuteness in one lovable character.